 I will show you how I found a natural hip bursitis pain relief that actually works!

 I should know how painful hip bursitis is because I had hip bursitis pain for over one year, I found that the pain in my hip started off in a small way and gradually went from being a lit bit troublesome to having a major impact on my day to day activities.

-For example if were to stand up in the one position for more than 5 minutes I would get a very shary pain on my left hip, it got progressively worse so to get some pain relief I found myself having to sit down, that did help.
+For example if I were to stand up in the one position for more than 5 minutes I would get a very sharp pain in my left hip, it got progressively worse so to get some pain relief I found myself having to sit down, that did help.

 At the beginning the pain would be centered around my left hip bone, however over time the pain would extend all the way down my leg almost to my knee.
 I found that I had hip pain almost every day, it affected me at work, it affected my sleep because I would have to sleep on my good side to get pain relief.

 I tried Ibuprofen for hip pain relief but to be honest I found only light relief not enough to make my life more comfortable.